The Sons of Sinon – The Spy HeroesThe Dark Herald

 The Spy Hero archetype answered the defined needs of audiences during a very specific era.

 Put yourself in that generation’s shoes.
-The 1920s were an unparalleled time of plenty.
+You were brought into the realm of Law.
+The world in 1920s, an unparalleled time of plenty, this is where you spent your prepubescent childhood.
 The Great War was in the rearview mirror, there would probably never be another big war like that again.
 Cars had replaced horses, homes had electricity, and telephones were everywhere now.
 Your Daddy was rich, and your Mama was good-looking.
+Dad said he was rich on something called, “stock margin.”
 Everybody could afford the good life.

 And it all came crashing to an end seemingly overnight.
 Jobs vanished and your family couldn’t go back to the family farm because your Dad had sold the family farm.
 You entered your teens in a world where your Mom and Dad were struggling to find any kind of work.
 The food on your plate smelled funny but as Dad said in his loudest voice it was eat it or starve.
 He wasn’t joking because occasionally you did go to bed hungry.
 Saltines were a luxury your family couldn’t afford.
 One day you came home to find the Sheriff on the front step serving your Dad with an eviction notice.